cshimvin/speedy-eats-ms4/README.md

 ## Python Validation

-The code was validated using Pyhton's own Flake8 utility using the command `python3 -m flake8`
+The code was validated using Python's own Flake8 utility using the command `python3 -m flake8`

 The results were: